FORCECOM Training Division Deputy Chief

 United States Coast Guard

-Tim Quiram, a Certified Performance Technologist, currently serves as the Deputy Chief of the Force Readiness Command’s Training Division.
-The Training Division oversees world-wide training and education for the U.S. Coast Guard and is directly responsible for all resident and classroom training, distance learning, and a training enterprise composed of eight national training campuses and 12 regional, specialized training sites.
-In addition, the Training Division is responsible for Service-wide voluntary education and tuition assistance programs, a quota management center for scheduling and tracking students, and an institute for processing on-online and correspondence courses.
+Mr. Tim Hammond, recently reported to Force Readiness Command (FORCECOM) in July 2024, and serves as the Deputy Chief of the Force Readiness Command’s Training Division.
+The Training Division oversees world wide training and education for the U.S. Coast Guard and is directly responsible for all resident and classroom training, distance learning, and a training enterprise composed of eight national training campuses and 12 regional, specialized training sites.